Key takeaways

 How to Write a Professional Services Agreement

-Drafting a PSA doesn’t have to feel like a law school exam.
-Docupilot’s AI Template Builder makes the process streamlined, precise, and tailored to your needs.
+Drafting a PSA doesn't have to feel like a law school exam.
+Docupilot's AI Template Builder makes the process streamlined, precise, and tailored to your needs — and more importantly, it means you're not starting from scratch every time a new engagement comes in.

-On the top right corner, click the Create Template button and then choose Build with AI.
+In the top right corner, click Create Template and choose Build with AI.

 "Create a Professional Services Agreement (PSA) between [Client Name] and [Service Provider Name] for the provision of [Service Type, e.g., 'marketing consulting, IT support, graphic design'] services.
 Clearly define the scope of work, including [specific tasks, deliverables, and deadlines].
 Outline the payment terms, specifying [fixed fee or hourly rate], invoicing schedule, and late payment penalties.
 Include a confidentiality clause to protect proprietary information, an indemnification clause to limit liability, and a termination clause detailing the process for ending the contract.
 Ensure compliance with [State/Country] laws and industry regulations.
 Make the agreement easy to customize for additional clauses or modifications as needed."